sailro/EscapeFromTarkov-Trainer/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: ''
 ---

-**Please do not submit bugs for unsupported EFT or unstable SPT-AKI versions** Double check the [main page](https://github.com/sailro/EscapeFromTarkov-Trainer) for the latest EFT and SPT-AKI versions we support.
+**Please do not submit bugs for unsupported EFT or unstable SPT versions** Double check the [main page](https://github.com/sailro/EscapeFromTarkov-Trainer) for the latest EFT and SPT versions we support.

 **Describe the bug**
 A clear and concise description of what the bug is.